aesir-tecnologia/website/PLAN.md

 - Phase 4: Align legal pages (Privacy, Terms) with `@nuxt/content` or `UProse` for Markdown rendering, ensuring they use `BaseSection`.
 - Phase 5: Remove legacy CSS classes once all pages consume shared components and run visual regression sweeps to confirm fidelity.

-## 9. Localization & Copy Workflow
+## 9. Deferred Backlog (Post-UI Refactor)
-- Split `docs/COPY-EN.md` and `docs/COPY-PT_BR.md` into structured blocks (front matter or markdown sections) with machine-readable keys.
-- Generate `locales/en.json` and `locales/pt-br.json` from the docs via a simple sync script, storing section keys such as `homepage.hero.headline`.
-- Replace hard-coded strings with `t('key')` lookups, injecting localized content into shared components via props.
-- Configure `@nuxtjs/i18n` route strategy for services detail pages (e.g., `/pt-br/services/vibe-coding-cleanup`) and ensure `alternate` links are emitted.
-- Establish a translation QA checklist: toggle locales on each route, confirm layout integrity, and cross-check copy with docs before release.

-## 10. SEO, Metadata & Analytics
-- Define global SEO defaults in `nuxt.config.ts` using `@nuxtjs/seo` (`site` object, trailing slash, canonical host, robots directives).
-- Use `defineOgImageComponent` or static OG templates per page type, driven by section props such as hero title and CTA.
-- Emit structured data (`Article`, `Service`, `Organization`) via `useSchemaOrg` for key pages, matching localized content.
-- Configure `@nuxt/sitemap` to include localized routes and priority weighting for services and contact.
-- Ensure `TechnologyMarquee` and other dynamic sections remain performant (respect `prefers-reduced-motion`, lazy-load heavy assets, and prefetch marquee data).
+- Revisit localization by syncing copy from `docs/COPY-*.md` into `@nuxtjs/i18n` resources and wiring locale switchers.
+- Layer in SEO defaults with `@nuxtjs/seo`, structured data recipes, and sitemap refinements.
+- Expand analytics and experimentation hooks once the shared components stabilize.

-## 11. Quality, Testing & Verification
+## 10. Quality, Testing & Verification
 - Establish a component playground (Storybook or Nuxt UI preview route) to develop and document shared components in isolation.
 - Write smoke tests or snapshot scripts (Vitest + @testing-library/vue) for critical shared components such as Hero, ProcessTimeline, and SocialProofSection.
-- Document manual QA flows: navigation across locales, dark/light mode toggles, mobile/desktop breakpoints, and form submission paths.
+- Document manual QA flows: navigation (desktop/mobile), dark/light mode toggles, and form submission paths.
-- Integrate lint rules enforcing component auto-import paths, translation key usage, and disallowing raw copy in templates.
+- Integrate lint rules enforcing component auto-import paths and disallowing raw copy in templates.

-## 12. Documentation & Governance
+## 11. Documentation & Governance
 - Maintain this plan (`PLAN.md`) as a living document, updating sections as milestones complete and new components emerge.
 - Add usage guidelines for each shared component in `docs/components/` with props, slots, and screenshot references.
-- Create a contributor checklist referencing linting, copy sync, translation verification, accessibility, and SEO validation steps before merging.
+- Create a contributor checklist referencing linting, copy sync, accessibility, and visual regression checks before merging.
 - Schedule periodic reviews with stakeholders to confirm copy accuracy, design alignment, and upcoming feature needs.